 Like her sisters, she was worshipped in Athens.
 She was typically depicted as bearing grapes or other fruits of the harvest.

 An alternate version of this triad was composed of Carpo and Auxo (designated simply as the personification of growth) alongside a different Greek goddess, Hegemone, who symbolized Autumn.
 She was alternately described as the daughter of a few different Greek gods Zeus, Helios, or Apollo.
 Hegemone (whose name means “Queen” or “Leader”) was considered chief among the Charites rather than a Horae, as noted by Pausanias in his Descriptions of Greece (Book 9, Chapter 35), which describes Carpo (but not Auxo) as a Charite as well.

 Associations of the Triad Goddesses

 Both triads of Horae make various cameo appearances throughout Greek mythology.
 The “justice” triad, highlighting their association with Spring, were described in Orphic Hymn 47 as escorting Persephone on her journey from the underworld each year.

 The Horae were sometimes conflated with the Charites, especially in the Homeric Hymn to Aphrodite, in which they greet the goddess and escort her to Mount Olympus.
-And of course, they had been previously described as the gatekeepers of Olympus, and in The Dionysiaca by Nonnus the Horae were described as servants of Zeus who travelled about the sky.
+And of course, they had been previously described as the gatekeepers of Olympus, and in The Dionysiaca by Nonnus the Horae were described as servants of Zeus who traveled about the sky.